-On 21 March 1918 at Le Verguier, France, Lance Corporal Sayer held the flank of a small isolated post for two hours.
+His parents still farmed in Chadwell Heath and he joined up on 25th July 1916, went to France in December 1916 and was promoted to Lance Corporal in 1917.
+On 21st March 1918 at Le Verguier, France, Lance Corporal Sayer held the flank of a small isolated post for two hours.
 Owing to mist the enemy approached from both sides to within 30 yards before being discovered, but the lance corporal, on his own initiative without assistance, beat off a succession of attacks, inflicting heavy losses.
 During the whole time he was exposed to heavy fire but his contempt of danger and skill in the use of his fire-arms enabled the post to hold out until nearly all the garrison had been killed and he himself wounded and captured.
-He died as a result of wounds four weeks later.

 LOCATION OF MEDAL: OWNED BY HIS DAUGHTER IVY'S FAMILY.

 John William Sayer's medals including VC courtesy of the Queens Royal West Surrey Regiment.
 Medals are held by Sayer's daughter Ivy's family.

 Cemetery Plan courtesy of Kevin Brazier